 As mentioned earlier, Shaq has experience owning several food franchises.
 Here are a few businesses Shaq has a stake in.

 The American chain of doughnut shops Krispy Kreme was established in 1937.
 Numerous doughnut varieties are available at Krispy Kreme, along with coffee, beverages, and merchandise.
-Currently, there are more than 1,300 Krispy Kreme locations worldwide, and more will open as a result of Shaq’s involvement.
+Currently, there are more than 350 Krispy Kreme locations in the United States, and more will open as a result of Shaq’s involvement.

 O’Neal acquired the fabled Krispy Kreme shop at 295 Ponce de Leon Avenue in Atlanta in late 2016.
 O’Neal also serves as the company’s official spokesperson to help promote the chain.